smishra2818/move_atp/lab10/lab10.md

 A Custom Image can be created from an existing Boot Volume.
 You can then use this custom image to launch additional instances.
 Ie: for test, development, or production environments.

-Estimated Lab Time: 1 hour 30 minutes
+Estimated Time: 1 hour 30 minutes

 ### Objectives